n0raitor/dfir-installer/README.md

 Run the *dfir-install.ps1* in **Admin Powershell Console** as shown below.

+**NOTE:** For Installation Popups, always use C:\DFIR\<ToolName> where ToolName is the Name in the Terminal After `Installing: ToolName`

+This ensures the right shortcut location!

 **Configs**

 The Configs are in the "Configs" folder of the root repository.
 The installer will identify every .conf file during runtime as a valid argument for the *-config* command.